TDs from Angeline, Thomas help NC State beat Duke 31-20

 Angeline’s 4-yard scoring catch put the Wolfpack up for good late in the third quarter.
 Then Thomas added a highlight-reel grab early in the fourth, somehow snagging a 9-yard pass with his right hand and pinning the ball to his helmet while being knocked out of the end zone.

 N.C.
 State (4-1, 4-1 Atlantic Coast Conference) got another strong performance from its defense, which surrendered one offensive touchdown while coming up with a goal-line stand for the third straight week.

-The Wolfpack picked off Chase Brice three times, the last coming after the Blue Devils had driven to the N.C.
-State 40-yard line with 6:06 left in a one-possession game.
+This time, N.C.
+State regrouped after a bumpy first half that included deficits of 10-0 and 17-7, as well as eight penalties for 106 yards.
+The Wolfpack cleaned up those mistakes to go ahead in the third, though that’s when Leary was carted off with an injury to his lower left leg.

+“I think our confidence is really high,” Wolfpack coach Dave Doeren said.
+“I think we handle adversity well.
+There isn’t any flinch.”

 Brice threw for 190 yards and a touchdown for the Blue Devils (1-5, 1-5), who ran for just 129 yards a week after relying on a dominant ground game to beat Syracuse.

-Leary had to be carted off with an aircast around his lower left leg with 55 seconds left in the third.
-He offered a thumbs-up, then later returned to the sideline on crutches and wearing a protective boot.

-Bailey Hockman finished that drive, with his scoring throw slipping through the hands of Duke’s Jalen Alexander before reaching Thomas’ right hand (and helmet) for the 28-20 lead.
-Christopher Dunn added a key field goal with 3:17 left to help N.C.
-State stay in control.

-It was the first meeting in seven years between in-state neighbors separated by about 25 miles, and the game featured the teams each tallying a blocked punt for a touchdown.
+It was the first meeting in seven years between in-state neighbors separated by about 25 miles, and the game featured the teams each tallying a blocked punt for a touchdown in the first half.

+“I saw every position on our team fight and fight and fight,” Duke coach David Cutcliffe said.
+“Obviously we were not perfect by any means, and that’s my job, to get us to that point.”

 THE TAKEAWAY